Tuesday, 29 October 2013

 GIG #43 @ Floyd's Country Store, Floyd, VA

 GIG #151 Delgadillo's Snow Cap Drive-In, Seligman, AZ

 GIG #68 @ Jackson Square, New Orleans, LA with fiddle player Joseph McGinty

 GIG #149 @ Old Town Square, Albuquerque, NM with Disciples of the Lord Jesus Christ Franciscan Charismatic Religious Community

-You can listen to excerpts from the recording at CD BABY.
-You can buy a CD or download tracks from there, or on Itunes, Amazon, and other online music retailers.
+You can listen to excerpts from the recording at Apple Music.
+You can buy a CD or download tracks from there, Amazon, and other online music retailers.
 If you dig it, please spread the word and like my GIG 365 page and leave some feedback.
 I will be posting concert appearances, reviews, interviews and more there and on the GIG 365 blog.

 Thursday, 3 January 2013

 Thursday, 20 December 2012